Abu Sahl Zawzani: Service under Mawdud and the latter's successors

 Mas'ud's son Mawdud, shortly avenged his father's death by defeating and killing Mohammad.
 He then crowned himself as the new ruler of the Ghaznavid Empire, and restored Zawzani to the chief secretary office.
-After this, Zawzani is much less mentioned in sources, but is known to have been living during the reign Sultan Mas'ud II, Ali, Abd al-Rashid, Toghrul, and Farrukh-Zad.
+After this, Zawzani is much less mentioned in sources, but is known to have been living during the reign of Sultan Mas'ud II, Ali, Abd al-Rashid, Toghrul, and Farrukh-Zad.
 Zawzani later died in 1054.